ucb-rit/coldfront/README.md

 `mou_generator_deploy_key_path` to the path of a deploy key for `https://github.com/ucb-rit/mou-generator`

+- To create a deploy key, run `ssh-keygen`, specifiying no password when prompted.
+Then, navigate to `https://github.com/ucb-rit/mou-generator/settings/keys` and add the public ssh key.

 #### pylint

 - [pylint](https://pylint.pycqa.org/en/latest/) is a python module that tests